elguapo71/hqpe_usb_vol_ctl/README.md

 sudo apt install -y build-essential qt5-qmake qt5-default libqt5core5a libqt5network5 libevdev-dev libbotan-2-dev

-Please visit signalyst.com and download the HQPlayer SDK first: \
+Please visit signalyst.com and download the HQPlayer SDK: \
 https://signalyst.com/downloads/

 Extract it to your home directory.
 Folder name should be something like 'hqp-control-*'.
 Enter the folder and change the 'control.pro' file name to 'control.pro.bak' since we will create a new project for it.\